-Using other peoples designs, and building upon it was considered a virtue during the Renaissance.
+Using other people’s designs, and building upon them was considered a virtue during the Renaissance.
 This changed in the 17th century.
 Around 1600 a new ornament was developed at the court of the Holy Roman Emperor Rudolph II in Prague, the ear shell or auricular motive.
 This c-shaped ornament became one of the defining ornaments in the high baroque ornamental language.
-Especially in the northern European areas as The Netherlands and Germany this evolved into, mainly silver, artifacts that showed a bone character and later even evolved into fluent moving items that showed the malleability of silver (and gold), making these fleshy items look like they were crafted from wax.
+Especially in the northern European areas such as The Netherlands and Germany, this evolved into, mainly silver, artifacts that showed a bone character and later even evolved into fluent moving items that showed the malleability of silver (and gold), making these fleshy items look like they were crafted from wax.
 Paulus van Vianen was one of the primary artists of this auricular style.
 As in architecture and sculpture, ornament and shape merged.
-The ornament was no longer supporting the artifact, instead it defined it.
+The ornament was no longer supporting the artifact, instead, it defined it.

 Around 1650 another style was well established in northern Europe, the “floral style” in which naturalistic flowers were embossed to cover the whole of the material.
-In France the acanthus leave (often stylished) became an important motive.
-The French baroque can be distinguished from most other European countries by the more classical themes and a higher refinement of delicate ornamentation.
+In France, the acanthus leave (often stylized) became an important motif.
+The French Baroque can be distinguished from most other European countries by the more classical themes and a higher refinement of delicate ornamentation.

-In the latter part of the 17th century, the French King Louis XIV (the “Sun King”) moved the royal court from Paris to Versailles, just west of Paris.
-The palace of Versailles was rebuilt under the oversight of “art-director” Charles Le Brun, who created the most impressive palace in Europe according to the new design language created by Jean Berain.
-Interior and exterior, as well as the gardens, were created in a homogeneous style which became known as the Louis XIV style.
-The auricular motive was reworked in C-shaped volutes, scroll motives were decorated with stylised floral-foliage.
+In the latter part of the 17th century, French King Louis XIV (the “Sun King”) moved the royal court from Paris to Versailles, just west of Paris.
+The Palace of Versailles was rebuilt under the oversight of “art director” Charles Le Brun, who created the most impressive palace in Europe according to the new design language created by Jean Berain.
+The interior and exterior, as well as the gardens, were created in a homogeneous style which became known as the Louis XIV style.
+The auricular motive was reworked in C-shaped volutes, scroll motives were decorated with stylized floral foliage.
 France was one of the most powerful nations in Europe and the palace at Versailles left friend and fiend in awe of the splendor and the expression of power the palace represented.
 Shortly after the palace became the official residence of the King (in 1682), Louis in 1685 revoked the “Edict of Nantes” which was established to create freedom of religion in France.
 The Protestant community began being prosecuted and many had to flee to neighboring countries.
 Among them was a large group of “Huguenots” (French Calvinists) which surprisingly had a vast number of designers and other craftsmen in its community.
 As they found shelter in the countries of the Reformation, they brought the new Louis XIV style to their countries of refuge and this style was soon adopted in the whole of Europe.

 Throughout the period diamonds and other gemstones were set in closed settings which were usually foiled.